The ultimate West Canada Guide

 Driving conditions?

-Driving in Canada is easy.
-If you respect speed limits everything will be fine.
+Driving in Canada is generally easy and straightforward.
+As long as you respect the speed limits, you’ll be just fine.

 Currency & Costs?

-The currency in Canada is the Canadian dollar, known as CAD.
-Be sure to take your credit card with you or make sure that your credit card is authorized for overseas purchases.
-Some restaurants in Banff only accept credits cards.
+The currency in Canada is the Canadian dollar (CAD).
+Be sure to bring your credit card or check that it’s authorized for international purchases.
+In places like Banff, some restaurants will only accept credit cards, so it’s good to have one handy.

 Booking.com